kubernetes-sigs/gateway-api/site/content/en/reference/api-types/referencegrant.md

 ---

 {{< details title="Standard Channel since v0.6.0" color="success" >}}
-The `ReferenceGrant` resource is Beta and part of the Standard Channel since `v0.6.0`.
+The `ReferenceGrant` resource is GA and has been part of the Standard Channel since `v0.6.0`.
 For more information on release channels, refer to our [versioning guide](/docs/concepts/versioning/).
 {{< /details >}}